Quiz 1 Information

 - You should understand the "big idea" of Fourier series: representing a periodic signal as a sum of sinusoids or complex exponentials.

-- You should be able to curb the tedium of complex calculations using Euler's formula.
+- You should be able to simplify complex calculations using Euler's formula.

 - You should be able to determine Fourier series coefficients without computing integrals or sums when such calculations are unnecessary.

-- You should be able to eliminate tedious calculations by remembering common Fourier transform pairs and properties.
+- You should be able to recognize common Fourier series pairs and properties.

 - You should be able to apply geometric reasoning to sketch magnitude and phase plots.